cchitsiang/awesome-stars/topics.md

 - [purpleidea/mgmt](https://github.com/purpleidea/mgmt) - Next generation distributed, event-driven, parallel config management!
 - [netdata/netdata](https://github.com/netdata/netdata) - The fastest path to AI-powered full stack observability, even for lean teams.
 - [kontena/kontena](https://github.com/kontena/kontena) - The developer friendly container and micro services platform.
 Works on any cloud, easy to setup, simple to use.
-- [yeasy/docker_practice](https://github.com/yeasy/docker_practice) - 学习了理解Docker容器技术，从真实案例中掌握最佳实践！|Learn and understand Docker&Container technologies, with real DevOps practice!
+- [yeasy/docker_practice](https://github.com/yeasy/docker_practice) - 最新Docker容器技术，从真实案例中学习最佳实践技巧！| Learn and understand Docker&Container technologies, with real DevOps practice!
 - [meolu/walle-web](https://github.com/meolu/walle-web) - walle - 瓦力 Devops开源项目代码部署平台
 - [probelabs/goreplay](https://github.com/probelabs/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in
 - [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) - Provides a simple way to run Selenium Grid with Chrome, Firefox, and Edge using Container Platform, making it easier to perform browser automation at scale